 - Supercare Pharmacies are open 24 hours a day, seven days a week.

-- Supercare Pharmacies provide an evening nursing service between 6 pm and 10 pm for minor illness and injuries.
+- Supercare Pharmacies also include a private consulting room with a free nursing service between 6 pm and 10 pm every day for minor illness and injuries.

 - The Victorian Government is supporting existing local pharmacies and nursing services to provide these extra services.